 Yet, at least for scripted series, bringing the story to the end after an extended hiatus is a kind of Faustian bargain.
 With fans, some who have been waiting decades, eager to find out the end, sticking the landing becomes that much more difficult.
-Even if tonight’s episode is perfect, the legacy of this final series in the minds of all those who were a part of this television event is that the final season was mostly “bad.”
+Even if tonight’s episode is perfect, the legacy in the minds of all those who were a part of this television event is that the final season was mostly “bad.”
 At the very least, they will remember that for at least three of the six weeks the show aired, many die-hard fans were pissed off.
 Yet, what I find most interesting is not this legacy, but the one that has yet to be written, so to speak.
 I am curious about the experience for viewers who binge-watch their way through the show for the first time.
 Will it gel together better for the viewer not left with questions week-by-week or season-by-season?
 Or will the final seasons seem even more rushed and less cohesive without big breaks of time in-between?
 If it’s the latter, will these new fans be as angry as some are right now?
 Or, will they just accept the story as it was, a good time with a less-than-ideal ending?

 A good case study in how the viewing experience changes the reaction to these mysterious event-shows is LOST.
 After a divisive final season and seemingly disappointing finale, the series is experiencing something of a renaissance among repeat-viewers and those who are discovering the show on streaming platforms where the wait between episodes is as long as it takes to get a fresh snack and take a leak.
 This series definitely suffered as it aired week-to-week, with so many big mysteries dependent on the show having an endgame they didn’t yet have.
 The quintessential example of this is an episode in the third season all about how Matthew Fox’s Jack Shepard got one of his tattoos.
 (Of course, this episode also brought the inimitable Bai Ling into the LOST-verse, an unquestionably awesome thing.)
 Fans were outraged that this was the story they got when they wanted to know, well anything else.

 My own journey to the show offers some perspective as well.
 When the show premiered, I was two weeks into my stint with the U.S. Army, waiting to deploy to Iraq.
 By the time my deployment ended, the second season was nearly wrapped up.
 I knew of the show, but I wasn’t all that keen on seeing it.
 At a (civilian) job, people talked about the third season as it aired.
 I noticed two things about them.
 First, the words they used to describe the episodes sounded to me like a Lynchian fever dream.
 Nothing they talked about made a lick of sense.
 The second thing I noticed was that they seemed to be very angry.
 In retrospect, this was simply their impatience at the pace at which the show revealed its most interesting mysteries.
-They would wait a week, sometimes two, for the next episode and instead of something about the smoke monster, they learned that Hurley’s dad was a bum.
+They would wait a week, sometimes two, for the next episode and instead of something about the smoke monster, they learned that Hurley’s dad was irresponsible.

 Eventually, I read that LOST would be ending, but not cancelled in the traditional sense.
 The producers wanted to to end the show so they could tell a full story.
 When I lost my job in the summer of 2008, I decided to dive into the show I’d been actively avoiding for so long.
 If my memory serves, I watched the show on a very early Hulu (where I also discovered 30 Rock).
 Binge-watching wasn’t even really a thing, but that accurately describes how I watched the show.
-Instead of just watching an episode here or there, my unemployed ass knocked it down in about a week.
+Instead of just watching an episode here or there, my unemployed ass knocked it down in about two weeks.
 At the end of each episode, I immediately wanted to know what would happen next.
 By the time the fifth, and what I thought was the final (more on that later), season aired, I was all caught up and watching live.
 That experience was also really satisfying, especially when I realized they were doing time-travel.
-I was all-in.
+I was all in.

 Watching the series week-to-week was fine for me.
 Sure, I wished I’d could just skip to the next episode, but I wasn’t spoiled yet.
 I knew that by the end of the season, I’d have the end of the story.
 I was in no rush to get there.
 At least, not until I realized that the fifth season was not actually the final season of LOST.
 There would be one more season, and I had a wait an entire summer to get those answers.
 Ultimately, this was good for me, because I got to experience the denouement of the wildly active cottage internet industry LOST created, full of fan sites, blogs, and podcasts.
 Yet, I yearned for that final season.
 Seeing others’ theories and set leaks and spoilers, I didn’t realize I was “writing” a season six in my mind that the storytellers could never match with what they actually came up with.
 In fact, so burning was my desire to see the season finale that I stayed up until 2 A.M. to watch the first half of the season six premiere projected on a screen at a beach in Hawaii via the grainy webcam of some UStream-er with a killer view of it.